cdl-geneseo/geneseo-dictionary/A/Alumnus.md

 # Alumnus

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Alumnus

 Created by  Unknown User (kla8) on Nov 19, 2012

 n. (pl. alumni)  Pronunciation: Amer. / əˈlʌmniəs / əˈlʌmni 1.
 Graduate, especially male, of a college or university.2.
 Graduate, especially male, of a collegiate fraternity or sorority.
 “I am an alumnus of the Geneseo chapter of Alpha Phi Omega.”K. Andryshak, 2012